 The Georgia Department of Corrections, PREA Inmate Information Guide Brochure outlines the zero-tolerance policy; the right to be free from sexual abuse and sexual harassment as well as retaliation for reporting such incidents.
 As a GDC brochure it is a statewide brochure and lists addresses and telephone numbers to contact to report an allegation.
-All information in the brochure is agency information.
+All the information in the brochure is agency information.
 It lists methods of reporting as well as victim resources.

-The Hotline Numbers posting lists four telephone numbers.
-Two are GDC hotline numbers and one is the telephone number to the Outside Confidential Support Services Agency and the fourth number is for a National Rape Crisis Hotline.
+The Hotline Numbers posting lists three telephone numbers.
+Two are GDC hotline numbers and one is the telephone number to the Outside Confidential Support Services Agency.
 The posting spells out how to dial each number, how to make an anonymous report, is the line monitored and/or recorded, if the call is confidential, and if the call is free.

-The Auditor reviewed PREA education records for twenty-eight inmates.
-The twenty-eight inmate records reviewed revealed that the inmate had received 30-day Comprehensive PREA education within 30 days of arriving at the facility.
-All of the mandated parts of PREA comprehensive education are covered through the ZERO Tolerance postings, the Hotline Numbers posting, the Outside Confidential Support Services posting, the Discussing Prison Rape Elimination Act" video, the Inmate Handbook, and the Inmate Information Guide Brochure.
+The Auditor reviewed PREA education records for twenty-one.
+The twenty-one inmate records reviewed revealed that the inmate had received 30-day Comprehensive PREA education within 30 days of arriving at the facility.
+All the mandated parts of PREA comprehensive education are covered through the ZERO Tolerance postings, the Hotline Numbers posting, the Outside Confidential Support Services posting, the "Discussing Prison Rape Elimination Act" video, the Inmate Handbook, and the Inmate Information Guide Brochure.

-As indicated in Provision (a) the intake staff provide the PREA information immediately upon arrival at the facility.
+As indicated in Provision (a) the intake staff provides PREA information immediately upon arrival at the facility.
 Interviews with intake staff revealed that upon arrival at the facility inmates are given intake materials, including PREA related materials, before being assigned to a housing unit.
 This is a requirement for all inmates, whether they are a new intake or a transfer from another facility.